The Connection Between Gut Health and Sleep Quality}

 Sticking to a regular sleep schedule and aiming to get 7-9 hours of sleep per night can set you up for sleep success.

-2. Create a nighttime routine
+2. Create a relaxing nighttime routine

 A few hours before you plan to sleep, put away your devices, get into comfy clothes, dim the lights, and do something relaxing.
 Maybe that's reading your favorite book or taking a bubble bath.